How to create links in HTML

 A simple example of creating a link

-In this example, a simple link with only href attribute and anchor text is created.
+In this example, a simple link with only the href attribute and anchor text is created.
 See the demo online:

 This is how link tag is used in the example: